-Our international subsidiaries operate with functional currencies other than the U.S. dollar, including the Canadian dollar, Euro, Australian dollar, Norwegian krone, and Swiss franc.
+Our international subsidiaries operate with functional currencies other than the U.S. Dollar, including the Canadian Dollar, Euro, Australian Dollar, Norwegian Krone, Swedish Krona, and Swiss Franc.
 Therefore, we must translate revenues, expenses, assets and liabilities from functional currencies into U.S. dollars at exchange rates in effect during, or at the end of, the reporting period.
 As a result, the fluctuation in the value of the U.S. dollar against other currencies affects the reported amounts of revenues, expenses, assets and liabilities.
-Assuming a 10% change in foreign exchange rates in fiscal 2021 our net income would have decreased or increased by \$0.7 million.
+Assuming a 10% change in foreign exchange rates in fiscal 2022 our net income would have decreased or increased by \$1.0 million.
 As we expand our international operations, our exposure to exchange rate fluctuations will continue to increase.
 To date, we have not used derivatives to manage foreign currency exchange risk.